Who is eligible to enter?

 Can I enter more than once?

-Yes, you can enter as many times as you want, with one important exception: Rules don't allow a story to be entered more than once.
-E.g., entering the same story in two different categories, or entering a single story in one category and including that story in a group of stories for the same or different category will result in the entry being disqualified, or the repeat story being pulled from an entry.
+Yes, you can enter as many times as you want, with one important exception: Rules prohibit any story from being entered more than once.
+For example, entering a single story in one category and including that story in a group of stories for the same or a different category, will result in the entry being disqualified, or the repeat story being pulled from an entry.

 How do I submit my entry?

 All entrants must complete an electronic entry form.
 There is a different form for each category.
 Forms are located at the bottom of the How to Enter page — click on the category of your choice to enter the form.
 No materials should be shipped except books entered into the Rachel Carson Environment Book category.
 Exception: If you're unable to supply your stories electronically, you can ship hard copies.
 See instructions here: Preparation Rules.

 If my entry is disqualified, will I be reimbursed?

 No. Staff time will have already been spent screening your entry for eligibility.
 There will be no refunds for entries that are ineligible or for entries that are withdrawn by the entrant.
 Check the rules for eligibility.
 If you still have questions, email email@example.com.

 Electronic forms: April 1, 2019, 11:59 p.m. your local time